Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Hypotheses, notations, and background

-Any of these detachment/attachment density matrices or the one-body reduced difference density matrix can then be used to compute the corresponding detachment/attachment one-particle density function or one-electron difference density function, respectively.
-For instance, in the unrelaxed picture, these three functions read:
+Any of these detachment/attachment density matrices, or the one-body reduced difference density matrix, can be used to build the corresponding detachment/attachment one-particle density function or one-electron difference density function, respectively.
+For instance, in the unrelaxed picture, these three functions read, in the $\mathcal{B}$ ordered basis,